acrontum/generate-it/_pages/cli.md

-This tool is primarily designed for use over command line.
+This tool is primarily designed to be used over command line.

 Here are the available options:
 ```